Trending Topics

 “First responders put their lives on the line to keep us safe.
 That’s why it’s up to every single one of us to honor their service and their sacrifices,” Sen. Warren said in a press release.
 “I’m glad the Senate passed our bipartisan resolution to recognize first responders, and I hope Americans view every day as an opportunity to celebrate the courage and strength of these exceptional public servants in our communities.”

-communities commemorating the day
+How communities are honoring the day

 Many community leaders, in coordination with local companies and national chains, are working to show their appreciation for the men and women who choose to put on the uniform, day in and day out, in service of the citizenry.